craigtaub/node-alice/README.md

 --- low priority..i know its possible
 - fix
--- if...needs to show condition
--- function calls
+-- modules (import not needed, just code inside export) -- function calls. e.g. guy()
--- nested: assignment
+-- nested: all

 - allow recursive checks of ALL types...For nested. i.e. can hand object prop into function checking for IF, EXPORT, etc...